mapbiomas/brazil-soil/README.md

 To learn how to use the code, please check the README file inside the collection of interest.

 ## Contact
-For clarifications or to report issues/bugs, please contact: @samuel-rosa or @taciaraz
+For clarifications or to report issues/bugs, please contact <contato@mapbiomas.org>

 ## License
 This repository is licensed under [INSERT LICENSE HERE].